hego-team/.github/profile/README.md

 ## 🔎 Hegosearch

 There are two Repository for Hegosearch.
 One is the backend and another is the frontend.
 The code in this repository is only concerned with  exposing the HTTP API.
-So you can build it on your own server and it is same easy with other server projects.
+So you can build it on your own server and it is same easily to deploy as other server projects.

 ## 📚 Documentation